citp/privacy-policy-historical/p/pl/pla/playit.pk.md

 Any of the information we collect from you may be used in one of the following ways:

-; To publish videos on your wall
-; To publish videos on pages you administer
+; To send product updates

 The email address you provide may be used to send you information, respond to inquiries, and/or other requests or questions.

 ### Do we use cookies?

-We do not use cookies.
+We do use cookies but over SSL only.

 ### Do we disclose any information to outside parties?